Rotating black hole shadows in metric-affine bumblebee gravity: Application of GYOTO to the shadow analysis

 \subsection{Fixing $X$, to study the rotation parameter $a$}

 Starting from the bumblebee metric equation with the potential given by (\ref{potencial}), we can observe relativistic effects.
-The simulation highlights a directional asymmetry that intensifies with increasing values of the Lorentz violation parameter $X$ and rotation $a$.
+The simulation highlights a directional asymmetry that intensifies with increasing values of the LSB parameter $X$ and rotation $a$.

-Initially, setting $X=0$ and $a=0$, { one} reproduces the standard case, i.e., the Schwarzschild solution.
+Initially, setting $X=0$ and $a=0$, one reproduces the standard case, i.e., the Schwarzschild solution.
 When $a > 0$, rotational effects appear, revealing the standard Kerr model and generating asymmetric deformation, as shown in Figure~\ref{fig:placeholder1}.
 For $X > 0$ and $a > 0$, the photon ring exhibits a displacement toward the side opposite to rotation, forming a tail, with brightness becoming more intense on the side of the black hole's rotation.
 This effect is qualitatively distinct from that observed in the standard Kerr metric ($X = 0$), where the deformation remains symmetric with respect to the rotation axis, emphasizing the azimuthal symmetry breaking induced by the non-minimal coupling of the bumblebee field.

 The dependence on the observer's inclination angle ($\theta$) is crucial: the asymmetry reaches its maximum at $\theta \approx 60^\circ$, being masked at $\theta = 0^\circ$ (face-on view, dominant radial projection) and attenuated at $\theta = 90^\circ$ (edge-on, image flattening).
-This intermediate angular window amplifies sensitivity to { LV effects}, making it ideal for observational tests with the Event Horizon Telescope (EHT).
+This intermediate angular window amplifies sensitivity to { LSB effects}, making it ideal for observational tests with the Event Horizon Telescope (EHT).
 Furthermore, in extreme regimes ($X \approx 0.9$, $a \approx 0.9$), the ring's topology breaks, resulting in a partial arc structure with concentrated emission — a potentially distinguishable signature from astrophysical variations such as jets or asymmetric disks.

-Numerical validation is confirmed by Figures~\ref{fig:placeholder1}, \ref{fig:placeholder2}, \ref{fig:placeholder3}, and \ref{fig:placeholder4}, which show images without symmetry breaking interference and { adequately} reproduce the results of the Kerr metric for $X = 0$, including the classical Einstein ring and the expected deformation with rotation.
+Numerical validation is confirmed by Figure~\ref{fig:placeholder1} which show images without symmetry-breaking interference and adequately reproduce the results of the Kerr metric for $X = 0$, including the classical Einstein ring and the expected deformation with rotation.
 The monotonic and continuous behavior of the distortions with $X$ enables the construction of parametric shadow curves as a function of $(X, a)$, facilitating Bayesian fitting with real data from M87* and Sgr A*.

-\subsection{Fixing $a$, to study the LSB parameter $X$}
+\subsection{Fixing $a$ to study the LSB parameter $X$}